 Footlocker x Nike Air Max 97 “Black/ Metallic Gold”

 Nike teamed up with footwear retailer Footlocker and together dropped an exclusive rendition of the Air Max 97 on November 19, 2018.
 This Nike Air Max 97 black version is decked out mainly in stealth black, from the mesh underlays to the layers of leather swiveled around the upper.
 Even the rope laces looped through its ghillies are treated in black, while hits of gold that break the shadowy landscape are seen on the Swoosh embroideries placed on the sides and tongue.

 Nike Air Max 95 vs. Nike Air Max 97

 The two-year difference does not seem to have that much of a difference for the Nike Air Max 95 and 97, but looking at each detail will tell you that each stands on its own.
 Recognizing that both exude an extremely futuristic design, it is ironic for both that the AM 95 draws inspiration from the human anatomy while the AM 97 birthed from raindrops and the Japanese bullet train.

-While both utilize the Air Max tech, hence their names, this is also where the discrepancy lies.
+The Air Max tech is utilized on both, hence their names, this is also where the discrepancy lies.
 The 95 was the first to sport the Air cushions on both heel and forefoot, which molds to the curves of the foot.
 A first of its kind, the Nike Air Max 97 also boasts of technology as it features a reinvented Air bubble.
 The full-length Air unit that covers the entire feet only matches the progressive design.

 - It comes with heel and tongue tabs for a more natural ankle up.